Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Mean-field stability: proof of Theorem

+Moreover, the quadratic form in \eqref{eq-166} does not vanish on any nontrivial direction.
+Indeed, if it were zero for some $\phi$, then $\Delta \phi - \langle \nabla \phi,\nabla V_{\nu^*}\rangle =0$.
+Observe this implies $ \nabla \cdot (e^{-V_{\nu^*}} \nabla \phi )=0$.
+Multiplying this equation by $\phi$ and integrating by parts, we conclude that $\int |\nabla \phi |^2 d\mu^* =0$.
+Thus we have $\nabla \phi \equiv 0$, a contradiction.
 The remaining point is to upgrade this strict positivity to a uniform gap $\lambda_{gap}>0$.
-This follows from a compactness (contradiction) argument which utilizes the gradient energy $\int |\nabla^2 \phi|^2 d\mu^*$, or equivalently from a spectral theory for the elliptic operator $L$ in \eqref{eq-L}.
-Roughly, this shows that the spectrum of $L$ is discrete and contained in $[0,\infty)$ (by \eqref{eq-166}).
-Since $0$ is not an eigenvalue, the smallest eigenvalue is strictly positive, which yields \eqref{eq-conv1}.
-Although the underlying idea is standard in spectral / Fredholm theory, we include a self-contained argument tailored to our setting.
+This follows from a compactness argument which utilizes the gradient energy $\int |\nabla^2 \phi|^2 d\mu^*$, or equivalently from a spectral theory for the elliptic operator $L$ in \eqref{eq-L}.
+Roughly, this means that the spectrum of \(L\) is contained in \([0,\infty)\) by \eqref{eq-166}.
+If one thinks in terms of a discrete-spectrum picture, then the absence of \(0\) as an eigenvalue forces the smallest eigenvalue to be strictly positive.\footnote{This is only a high-level sketch.
+The full proof does not require a complete discrete-spectrum theorem for \(L\).
+What is proved and used there is the weaker Rayleigh-quotient argument: the relevant quotient attains its infimum, and the triviality of the kernel implies that this infimum is strictly positive.}, which yields \eqref{eq-conv1}.
+Although the underlying idea is standard in the spectral theory of elliptic equations, we include a self-contained argument tailored to our setting.
 The same argument applies to the $\nu$-variable and gives \eqref{eq-conc1}.
-See Remark~\ref{remark-alternative} for an alternative proof in probability theory. \end{proof} } \begin{remark}[Poincar\'e inequality and an alternative proof] Once \eqref{eq-165} and \eqref{eq-166} are established, the proof of Lemma~\ref{lemma-convconc} reduces to show that there exists $\lambda_{\mathrm{gap}}>0$ such that, for all $\phi$,
+See Remark~\ref{remark-alternative} for characterization of optimal (the largest) $\lambda_{gap}>0$ make the lemma hold and an alternative proof based on the spectral theory of weighted scalar Laplacian. \end{proof} }